cs1302uga/cs1302-c4-alpha/README.rst

 defined by the |GamePhase|_ enumeration.
 When a ``ConnectFour`` game object is constructed, it's said to be in the ``GamePhase.NEW`` phase — that just means that ``GamePhase.NEW`` is assigned to the object's ``phase`` instance variable.
 The game object may move into other phases as methods are called on it.
-The behavior of some methods depend on the phase the object is in when called.
+The behavior of some methods depends on the phase the object is in when called.
 Here is a high-level overview of all the required phases and the methods that trigger a game object to change what phase it is in: